ashish-kure/exam-demo/README.md

 # Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Live
+## Live

 This project is live on GitHub Pages: [Live](https://ashish-kure.github.io/exam-demo/#)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts